 “I am doing a photobook of all my award-winning photographs.”

 “Nice.
 Long overdue.
 How far have you in the process?”

-“It is and we have been working hard with my designer, put together the photos and we are in the final stages.
+“It is.
+We have been working hard with my designer, we have put together the photos and we are in the final stages of layout.
 We carried out an online competition and we have a book cover (winning cover design below).
 I want to collect some content, put it in, and we should be through.
 So, I need your help in the final layout and preparing it for print.”

 Wow!
 I had not spoken to Boniface Mwangi for at least two years and then, BOOM TWAFF!

 I got excited.
 “Okay.
 May I see what you have done so that I get up to speed?”

 “Sawa.
 I will send you a pdf.
 We have a dummy book from the printer to see how it will look like.
 When can you start?”